 The basic rate of income tax and higher rate remain at 20% and 40% respectively, and the 45% additional rate continues to apply to income over £150,000.
-There had been rumours that the dividend rate might be increased, but dividends continue to be taxed at 7.5%, 32.5% and then 38.1% depending upon whether the dividends […]
+There had again been rumours that the dividend rate might be increased, but dividends continue to be taxed at 7.5%, 32.5% and then 38.1%, depending upon whether the dividends […]

 There has again been much lobbying from the small business sector to reduce business rates to enable traditional retailers, in particular, to compete with internet traders.
 The Chancellor announced a long term review of the future of business rates, but in the meantime there are some very welcome measures to assist small businesses.
 The 100% business […]

 The Government are predicting that up to 20% of the workforce may be unable to work due to the virus at any one time.
 It had already been announced that employees would be entitled to SSP from day 1 not day 4.
 It was announced in the Budget that the Government will fully reimburse employers […]

 The Conservative Party manifesto also included a promise to increase R&D expenditure relief for non-SMEs from 12% to 13% and this was confirmed in the March Budget.
 However, a measure originally announced in the 2018 Budget and consulted on in 2019 will limit the amount of repayable R&D tax credit for SMEs to three times […]

 There were many rumours in the run-up to the Budget that CGT entrepreneurs’ relief that allows certain business owners to pay just 10% tax on disposal would be abolished.
 Rather than abolish the relief the Chancellor has announced that from 11 March 2020 onwards the relief will only be available against the first £1 million […]